IBM Cloud Docs

 The service continues to make new features available with next-generation models.
 All updates to feature support are documented in the release notes and in the documentation for the model types.

 To migrate to next-generation models, you must remove features that aren't supported by next-generation models from your speech recognition requests.
-You can also consider using features such as low latency and character insertion bias that are available only with next-generation models.
+You can also consider using features such as character insertion bias that are available only with large speech models and next-generation models.

 For example, the following speech recognition request uses the profanity_filter, redaction, and word_alternatives_threshold parameters with the previous-generation en-US_NarrowbandModel: